 Our mission is to provide access to clean, safe water to all residents of Philadelphia.
 If you’re having problems paying your water bill, we have programs that may help you.

 You can now apply for all of the assistance programs using one application.
-If you are approved, you will have a lower monthly bill that will not change from month to month.

 Who should apply?

 Anyone having trouble paying their water bill should apply for help.
 Assistance programs are designed to help Philadelphia Water Department customers who are:

 - Having a special hardship that makes it difficult to pay their water bills

 You are eligible for the special hardship program if you have experienced any of the following circumstances in the past 12 months:

 - Household grew: New baby added to the family, or a family member moved in